mcds-cmu/11671/_includes/syllabus/policies.md

 ### For weekly quizzes on OLI Torus:
 Weekly quizzes will be taken independently on OLI Torus during the synchronous class meetings.
 No grace days are available for these quizzes.

-### For the final exam:
-Grace days are not applicable to be used for the final exam.
-All final exam components must be completed within the final exam period as designated in the course calendar.

 ## AI Assistance
 Seeking assistance from an artificial intelligence system (e.g., a large language model such as ChatGPT) is strictly prohibited.